bglearning/Vigencrypt/README.md

 #Vigencrypt

-A very very simple implementation of the Vigenere encryption.
+A very very simple implementation of the [ Vigenere encryption cipher ]( https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher
+                )
 ###Compilation

 Assuming the current working directory is the Vigencrypt root: